danyll39/danyll39/README.md

-## 💥: I am Junior Software Developer who loves to learn and has a passon for problem solving!
+## 💥: I am Junior Software Developer who loves to learn and has a passion  for problem solving!

 ## 💥: I pretty good with Javascript, React and Node but hope to learn so much more!